hslu-ige-laes/lcm/docs/docs/modules/flatHotWater/recommendations.md

 #### Washing hands
 - Wash your hands with cold water  <a href="#energieschweiz">[7]</a>
   - We often turn off the warm water before the warm water even comes out.
 This way the warm water in the pipe cools down again unused.
+- For washbasins, the installation of flow limiters or water-saving fittings is recommended.
+Flow limiters are cheap and highly profitable.
+The amortization period is on average only half a year.

 #### Bathing
 - Take a shower instead of a bath. <a href="#co2online">[3]</a>